chaswiso/Portfolio/Test Charter.md

 ### Identify
 > What area of the application are you targeting for discovery?
 Is it user authentication or maybe a backend service?
 ### Use
-> What testing tools will be used, or better yet
+> What testing tools will be used, or better yet - what approach will be implemented?
 ### Discover

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1OTMwNTM0OCwzNDM3Mjc5NzEsNzMwOT
+eyJoaXN0b3J5IjpbMzA0ODM2Mzc1LDM0MzcyNzk3MSw3MzA5OT
-k4MTE2XX0=
+gxMTZdfQ==
 -->